shacron/carmel/README.md

 ### Linking

 The linking code must provide an implementation of the platform functions defined in `src/inc/carmel/platform.h`.
 These perform platform-specific low-level tasks that cannot be implemented by this library.

+### Testing

+    make test

+This builds the test app for unit testing.
+The test target also builds a special version of the library named `carmel_test.a`.
+This library prefixes all public symbols with `carmel_` (ex: `carmel_strlen`).
+This allows the test app to call the standard system libc functions while testing.

 ## Questions